We have officially migrated to Land Registry as of today the 27th August 2020.

 Booking a Personal Search Appointment

-- Personal search bookings must be sent via email using the new form and there is approximately a 5 week wait for an appointment due to the volume of personal searches currently being received.
+- Personal search bookings must be sent via email to email@example.com using the correct MKC form and location plan, there is approximately a 3 week wait for an appointment due to the volume of personal searches currently being received.

 What about Fees?